 These challenges help motivate!

-Hear the answer given by Sweat4health member Mert when a new member on their 30 day free trial asked this very question:
+Hear the answer given by Sweat4health member Mert when a new member asked this very question:

 1- One advice.
 At the beginning, I asked the forum members what to do about willpower issues regarding food.
 Scooby’s response: “I have ZERO willpower when it comes to delicious food”.